Miblech/NutriApp/README.md

 - GET `/api/foods/{id}`: Retrieves a specific food item by ID.
 - PUT `/api/foods/{id}`: Updates a specific food item by ID.
 - DELETE `/api/foods/{id}`: Deletes a specific food item by ID.

 Check [http://localhost:8080/swagger-ui/index.html#/](http://localhost:8080/swagger-ui/index.html#/) to see all Points

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Check [http://localhost:8080/swagger-ui/index.html#/](http://localhost:8080/swagger-ui/index.html#/) to see all Points